Meerasoni21/Battery-Indicator/README.md

 # Battery Indicator App

-This is a battery indicator app used to know the system's battery percentage.
+This battery indicator app is used to know the system's battery percentage.

 **Technologies used:**